 For example, give yourself 20 minutes to read part A and once those 20 minutes are over move on to part B even if you haven’t finished part A!
 Starting the next section will ensure your studying maintains its flow.
 Once you’ve completed 20 minutes on part B you can go back to part A. This will ensure you don’t get carried away over-working one section and actually get the entire project done.

-Effective note-taking also helps with student procrastination so be sure to check out more info on that here.
+Effective note-taking also helps with student procrastination so be sure to check out our article for more information!

 3. Set Yourself Five Minutes to Start